TitansProductions/TP-SkillCheck/README.md

 Now, we have to understand the required parameters before actually creating a skillcheck.

-- parameter1: Skill Check Name.
+- parameter1: Skill Check Name (A name of the skillcheck in order to get when the skillcheck was successfull or failed, ex: "open_crate").
-- parameter2: Difficulty.
+- parameter2: Difficulty ("NORMAL", "HARD", "VERY_HARD").
 - parameter3: Image Name.
 - parameter4: Skill Check Title.